the-mhdi/Ethereum-Middle-Client/README.md

 ## Incentive Mechanisms (TBD) :
-middle nodes run Extenstions, since the Extensions work as provers in this architecture, middle nodes need to be paid fairly.
+middle nodes run Extenstions, since middle nodes work as provers and also verifiers in this architecture, middle nodes need to be paid fairly.

 users also want their Operations processed for a predictable fee.

-the gas fee can be paid by the user directly or be sponsered by another entity, all we need is an ERC4337 incentive flow and users commitment to a fee, this brings up a need for a singleton entrypoint-like contract we call it consensus contract. we'll be utilizing this contract to distribute rewards and gas, stake/slash incentive system etc.
+the gas fee can be paid by the user directly or be sponsered by another entity, all we need is an ERC4337 incentive flow and users commitment to a fee, this brings up a need for a singleton entrypoint-like contract we call it Consensus Contract. we'll be utilizing this contract to distribute rewards and gas, stake/slash incentive system etc.

+### Consensus Contract :
+ there would be a singleton Consensus Contract, this contract :

+* keeps track of submitter in each slot(epoch) -> noodes run a deterministic leader election algorithm (like the XOR check), consensus contract manages the compensation of middle nodes
+* Fee and Reward Distribution
+* stake/slash management
+* Proof Validation
+* Dispute Resolution

 ## Proof Formats and Trust Minimization :
  the proof system must:

-* Allow Extensions (Provers) to prove correct processing of an Operation.
+* generate efficient proofs and propagete them

-* Enable Middle Nodes (Verifiers) to validate proofs deterministically.
+* Enable Middle Nodes to validate proofs deterministically.

 * Avoid reliance on central trust.